An Undetected Concussion of a Young Boy Stirs Talk in the NFL

 Lystedt has taken 200 steps at one time with his cane and can walk the length of his garage without help.
 The boy sees running in his future.

-Only in the last year have Lystedt and his father become interested in football since the brain injury accident.
+Only in the last year have Lystedt and his father become interested in football since the accident that caused his traumatic brain injury.
 His relationships with Goodell and the NFL’s interest in promoting the Lystedt Law have alleviated some of the initial resentment toward the sport.

 "He is really, really nice.
 A really, really good person," Lystedt said of Goodell.
 "You can tell he really cares."